Seirdy/seirdy.one/content/posts/website-best-practices.md

 <figure itemscope itemtype="https://schema.org/Quotation">
 <blockquote itemprop="text">

-SpeedIndex is based on the idea that what counts is how fast the visible part of the website renders.
+Speed&shy;Index is based on the idea that what counts is how fast the visible part of the website renders.
 It doesn't matter what's happening elsewhere on the page.
 It doesn't matter if the network is saturated and your phone is hot to the touch.
 It doesn't matter if the battery is visibly draining.
 Everything is OK as long as the part of the site in the viewport appears to pop into view right away.

 Of course, it doesn’t matter how fast the site appears to load if the first thing the completed page does is serve an interstitial ad.
 Or, if like many mobile users, you start scrolling immediately and catch the 'unoptimized' part of the page with its pants down.